featurevisor/featurevisor/docs/use-cases/experiments.md

 - to be bucketed against `deviceId` attribute (since we don't have the user logged in yet)

 {% callout type="note" title="Importance of bucketing" %}
-Featurevisor relies on bucketing to make sure the same user always sees the same variation irrespective of which device they are using.
+Featurevisor relies on bucketing to make sure the same user or anonymous visitor always sees the same variation no matter how many times they go through the flow in your application.

-This is important to make sure the user experience is consistent across devices and sessions.
+This is important to make sure the user experience is consistent across devices (if user's ID is known) and sessions.

 You can read further about bucketing in these pages: